This blog contains an A to Z list of terms related to the Hotel Industry.

 LOS: It is the span of time for which a guest stays at a hotel.
 For example 5 days and 4 nights.

 MICE: It stands for Meeting, Incentive, Conference, and Exhibition.
-It is a kind of travel in which large, planned and advanced groups are brought together for a specific purpose.
+It is a kind of travel in which large, planned, and advanced groups are brought together for a specific purpose.

-Marchant Model: It is a business model adopted by many of the OTAs.
+Merchant Model: It is a business model adopted by many of the OTAs.
 In this model, merchants purchase the inventory form the hotel and then after marking up the price they sell it to the customers.

 Meta-Search Engine: A search tool which uses the data from other search engines to show the results.
 In the hotel industry, the websites which show and compare the booking services results on various websites are the metasearch engine.